Libraries & toolchains

 export GPU_MAX_HW_QUEUES=<N>

 The variable controls how many independent hardware queues HIP runtime can create per process, per device.
 If application allocates more HIP streams than this number, then HIP runtime will reuse the same hardware queues for the new streams in round robin manner.
+Somewhat equivalent to CUDA_DEVICE_MAX_CONNECTIONS.

 export AMD_DIRECT_DISPATCH=0